First Gulf Bank: New brand

 In April 2014, FGB, formerly known as First Gulf Bank, unveiled its current logo after announcing a shift in the bank’s corporate identity.
 As part of the rebrand, the bank adopted the acronym, ‘FGB’, which was already widely used by its stakeholders.
 FGB remains First Gulf Bank in Arabic however, and no changes have been made to the bank as a legal entity.

-FGB announced to media that the rebrand was part of a long-term strategy to grow the bank locally and internationally, and reflects its UAE and Abu Dhabi heritage, commitment to Emirati development and aspirations and ambitions for further success and growth in the future.
+FGB announced to the media that the rebrand was part of a long-term strategy to grow the bank locally and internationally, and reflects its UAE and Abu Dhabi heritage, commitment to Emirati development, and aspirations and ambitions for further success and growth in the future.

 Sponsorships

 FGB is a sponsor of Ferrari World Abu Dhabi (FWAD), the largest indoor and the only Ferrari-branded theme park in the world.
 FGB sponsors the Junior GT ride at FWAD, which is part of its driving school where children receive their first training about road safety and discipline and learn about the essential rules they will need to abide by once they start driving.

 The bank also sponsors the Al Ain Sports & Cultural Club and in 2014, launched the ‘FGB Arena’, which is located in Zayed Sports City, Abu Dhabi.
-The ‘FGB Arena’ is home to a range of regular programmes, from sports and music events through to conferences and exhibitions.
+The ‘FGB Arena’ is home to a range of regular programmes, from sports and music events to conferences and exhibitions.
 Managed by an operator in co-operation with FGB, the venue can accommodate up to 6,000 spectators.